× NAF

 Veterinary Treatment

 Once diagnosed, veterinary treatment of clinical signs is through daily oral administration of the dopaminergic agonist, Pergolide, and is life-long.
-However, owner compliance is poor, with a recent study showing administration compliance in less than half of PPID cases studied.
-Compliance was lowest in owners of geriatric horses (26yrs+), and generally closely associated with age, reflecting an unwillingness of owners to give long-term medication to older horses and ponies.
+However, it often isn’t the preferred approach with us as owners, with a recent study showing administration owner compliance in less than half of PPID cases studied.
 Poor compliance is not unusual in equine medicine, with owners often preferring to look for natural or dietary approaches.
 For PPID that may be compounded by the fact that post-treatment tests show Pergolide only returns horses to normal parameters in 24% of cases.
 Poor palatability of Pergolide and behavioural changes, such as lethargy, are also commonly reported, and likely to impact our willingness to use pharmaceuticals long term.

 Dietary Advice